The 148th Day of the Year

 2009: Four pond iris in bloom today, down from ten yesterday.
 Large allium are holding, the smaller ones gone several days ago.

 2012: The first cardinal heard at 4:50 a.m.
 Ninebark in bloom along Dayton Street, the first purple coneflower in front of Don’s side house.
 Don’s cherry tree loaded with ripe cherries.
-Panicled dogwood full bloom along Limestone, butterfly bush fully budded along Limestone, starting to bud here at home.
+Panicled dogwood full bloom and butterfly bush fully budded along Limestone Street, starting to bud here at home.
 Constant robin, cardinal, sparrow calls all morning, mixed with the raspy scrawing of the starlings.
 On my evening walk with Bella, I found the first orange ditch lilies open.

 2013: Parsnips open along the road south to Xenia, some multiflora roses, too.
 Kousa dogwoods hold their petals at the south end of town.
 Large allium hold.
 Black swallowtail passed quickly through the yard in the afternoon.

 2014: Black walnut flower clusters on the sidewalk this morning.
 A moth similar to an Anticarsla gemmatalis moth, pale tan with a reddish line across its wings, was perched on the wall by the front porch light.
 First Canadian thistles and parsnips noticed in bloom near the mall.
 Grackles active in the yard this morning, and two fledglings begging near the suet feeder.
 Robins sang constantly, peeping and chortling, as I planted zinnias.
 The red-bellied woodpecker called occasionally through the day.
 A small black swallowtail flew by me as I walked to the shed.